Jayanth0721/Jayanth0721/README.md

 <h1 align="center">Hi 👋, Good to see you</h1>
-<h3 align="center">"Becoming a Data Engineer: Path to Designing, Building, and Optimizing Data Solutions"</h3>
+<h3 align="center">"Path to Designing, Building, and Optimizing Data Solutions"</h3>

 - 👨‍💻 All of my projects are available at [https://github.com/Jayanth0721?tab=repositories](https://github.com/Jayanth0721?tab=repositories)